corytu/coursera-r-mentoring/README.md

 * [Why strptime returns NAs](strptime-returns-NA.md): Languages from different system locales may cause some abnormalities.
 However we can change the locale settings within R scope without changing the whole OS.

 ## Data preprocessing
+* ["Vectors" in R](vector-in-R.md): Vectors in R don't have mathematical sense.
+Yet "mathematical vectors" and matrix operations can still be performed.
 * [Factor levels and labels](factor-levels-and-labels.md): Categorical data are called "factor" in R. This article explains what are factor levels and factor labels respectively.
 * [Split data](split-data.md): Data can be splited with specified categories.
 However the length of the factor variables matters.
 * [Paste strings](paste-arguments.md): Pasting various strings together is a plausible way to create variables.
 Here I introduce the two critical arguments, sep and collapse, of `paste` function in R.